 Julia founded Converse Consulting when she moved to Jacksonville, FL in 1998 and she has since focused her work on nonprofit organizations.
 Julia specializes in strategic planning, using data and stakeholder input to inform an interactive and facilitative approach.
 While helping nonprofit organizations through a wide-variety of situations and serving as an Interim Executive Director, Julia saw the need for succession planning especially as it related to finding the best leadership and minimizing impact on mission.

-Julia holds a MBA from New York University’s Stern School of Business, with majors in Management and Marketing.
-She received her BA in Economics from Northwestern University.
-Julia is an alumna of Leadership Jacksonville, a Community Coach, a member of the Nonprofit Center of Northeast Florida, and volunteers at her children's school.
+Julia holds a MBA from New York University’s Stern School of Business, and a BA from Northwestern University.
+Julia is an alumna of Leadership Jacksonville, a Community Coach, and a member of the Nonprofit Center of Northeast Florida.
 She lives in Jacksonville, FL with her husband and three teenage children.